davenquinn/xenoliths/paper/text/figure-captions.md

 compositions are shown for comparison.

 ##trace_elements

 (a) Chondrite-normalized pyroxene rare-earth element abundances showing the range in depletion and re-enrichment in the Crystal Knob sample set.
 (b) Element-ratio proxies for depletion and re-enrichment of clinopyroxene rare-earth elements, showing that samples have a range of depletion characteristics and a variety of re-enrichment patters.
+Colors are by sample as labeled in (b).

 ##ree_model
 (a) Recalculated whole-rock trace elements for xenolith samples